4onenm/AwSW-Bangok/README.md

 <details>
 <summary>In-Development scene access guides</summary>

++ Damion: Go to the facility during the Chapter 2 investigation and respond in kind to Damion's crude comments.

 + Remy c4postsections: Complete Remy's first, second, and third scenes.
 Then *do not* deliver the PDA to him in the chapter 4 investigation.
 You can suggest to Sebastian when you speak with him that you could deliver the PDA, which will trigger the scene.

 + Bryce3 (Bryce + Maverick): Get to Bryce3, play through with high mood (or skip) until Zhong leaves, then be diplomatic about how you respond.
 (Don't be overeager, don't refuse.)